 The Media is responsible for spreading this panic.
 There is nothing to worry about.

-As more information about this virus makes its way into our day to day lives we are dealing with an large increase in misinformation coming out too.
+As more information about this virus makes its way into our day-to-day lives we are dealing with a large increase in misinformation coming out too.
 COVID-19 changes rapidly.
 Day to day and hour to hour right now.
-News and media is trying to keep up.
-In a one hour news show you are likely to hear them contradict themselves several times.
+News and media are trying to keep up.
+In a one-hour news show, you are likely to hear them contradict themselves several times.
 This is not so much about conspiracy theories as it is they are having trouble staying on top of everything.

 “The best predictor that I’ve found of people believing in conspiracy theories is that they have a worldview in which events and circumstances are caused by shadowy groups acting in secret for their own benefit and against the common good,” he says.
 “So every new event or circumstance that they see, they’re likely to go to that same explanation – it must be caused by a conspiracy.”